emanuelmoraes-dev/archlinux-install/README.md

 ## Important
 Attention!
 If you do not have another Linux system with a boot loader configured, you will need to configure a boot loader (grub, rEFInd, etc.) manually

-## Tips For Install and Setting GRUB:
+## Tips for install and setting GRUB:
 The following are tips on how to install and configure grub after installing and configuring the system.
 The following commands are generic and should work in most circumstances.
 If you have any questions or encounter any problems, visit the link <https://wiki.archlinux.org/index.php/GRUB_>
 ### For UEFI non IA32
 ```sh